Graduate Studies

 Graduate Certificates

 The graduate certificate is a focused collection of courses that, once completed, affords the student a record of coherent academic accomplishment in a given discipline or set of related disciplines.
-Eligibility and admission criteria for graduate certificates is governed by the policy on Admission to Graduate Study.
+Eligibility and admission criteria for graduate certificates are governed by the policy on Admission to Graduate Study.

 The completion of a graduate certificate is noted on the official transcript.
 The transcript serves as the official proof of certificate completion.
 Graduate certificates are not recognized by a diploma or any campus-wide recognition ceremony.
 Though not serving as official proof of the certificate completion, students may also request a printed certificate of recognition from the Office of the Registrar to mark the achievement.